fluent-cms/fluent-cms/doc/Quickstart.md

     - You can see a new menu item `Blogs` is added,
     - now you can manage content
       ![img_14.png](screenshots/admin_panel_entity_list.png "Entity List Page")
-## Add Relationship

 ## Add Public API
-Fluent CMS generates a set of CRUD Rest APIs, these APIs are protected by Authentication.
+Fluent CMS provides a set of CRUD Rest APIs for Admin Panel, these APIs are protected by Authentication.
-We don't want expose Admin CRUD APIs to public user directly, We want expose API to public by carefully selected
+We don't want expose these APIs to public user directly, We want expose API to public by carefully selected
 - Attributes to expose
 - Order
 - Filter
-- Page Size for pagination
+- Page Size of each request

 Follow the follow steps to define a public API
 1. Fill the View Detail